ranaasamir/BI18/README.md

 *Yasmina Gamal: A BI student who loves reading.

-*Yousef Hamdy :A music addict who loves to explore.
+*Yousef Hamdy: A music addict who loves to explore.

-*Mona Askary : A BI student who loves running and food.
+*Mona Askary: A BI student who loves running and food.

-###The purpose of the repository is to gather information about the authors of the whole tutorial.
+### The purpose of the repository is to gather information about the authors of the whole tutorial.